 - Not working in an office.
-I do not miss THAT at all.
+I will not miss THAT.

 - Removing Facebook from my phone, which has helped to decrease my anxiety triggered by technology and helped open up my awareness to the amount of people who seem to rely on Facebook on their phones to fill every spare minute of their idle time.
 I’m happy to have weaned myself down to checking Facebook 2 times a day on my laptop.